 If you do not apply for the correct bond amount, your bond might be rejected by the DMV.

 The bond amount for your WI Lost Title Bond must be for one and a half times the appraised value of the vehicle.
 WisDot should provide you with a bond amount in your approval letter.
 The minimum bond amount is $2,500.
+Don't worry though, this is not how much you have to pay for your bond.

 You do not have to pay the full amount of your bond to get bonded.